 I expected her to take responsibility for how she’d make me feel.
 She expected me to believe that my feelings were not justified.

-It took me a long time to understand that she’s ignorant to her dust cloud of conflict.
-That she is not very self-aware, or if she is, she plays dumb so to not have to admit her faults.
+It took me a long time to understand that she’s blind to her dust cloud of conflict.
+That she is not very self-aware, or if she is, she chooses not to admit her faults.
 I knew if I wanted a relationship with her, I needed to be accepting of her as a whole, without trying to mold her into someone she isn’t.
 But none of these realizations eliminated the turbulence that bounced us further apart, leaving me sadly stoic and apathetic in our exchanges.

 It’s hard to feel around someone who dismisses your feelings.